-A Bundle Event is mapped to a LogEntry object according to Table 3, "Mapping of Bundle Events to Log Entries," on page 7.
+A Bundle Event is mapped to a LogEntry object according to Table 101.2, "Mapping of Bundle Events to Log Entries," on page 9.

-Table 3

-Mapping of Bundle Events to Log Entries Information about Bundle Event miormation about be getLevel()
+Table 101.2 Mapping of Bundle Events to Log Entries Log Entry method Information about Bundle Event getLevel() LOG INFO getBundle() Identifies the bundle to which the event happened.

-Log Entry method

-LOG_INFO

-getBundle()

-Identifies the bundle to which the event happened.
 In other words, it identifies the bundle that was installed, started, stopped, updated, or uninstalled.
-This identification is obtained by calling getBundle() on the BundleEvent object.
+This identification is obtained by calling getBundle() on the BundleEvent object. getException() null getServiceReference() null getMessage() The message depends on the event type: INSTALLED - "BundleEvent INSTALLED" STARTED - "BundleEvent STARTED" • STOPPED - "BundleEvent STOPPED" UPDATED - "BundleEvent UPDATED" UNINSTALLED - "BundleEvent UNINSTALLED" RESOLVED - "BundleEvent RESOLVED" • UNRESOLVED - "BundleEvent UNRESOLVED" 101.6.2 Service Events Mapping

-getException()

-getServiceReference()

-null null

-getMessage()

-The message depends on the event type:

-- INSTALLED "BundleEvent INSTALLED"

-- STARTED "BundleEvent STARTED"

-- STOPPED "BundleEvent STOPPED"

-- UPDATED "BundleEvent UPDATED"

-- UNINSTALLED "BundleEvent UNINSTALLED"

-- RESOLVED "BundleEvent RESOLVED"

-- UNRESOLVED "BundleEvent UNRESOLVED"

-101.6.2 Service Events Mapping
+A Service Event is mapped to a LogEntry object according to Table 101.3,

-A Service Event is mapped to a LogEntry object according to Table 4, "Mapping of Service Events to Log Entries," on page 8.
+A Service Event is mapped to a LogEntry object according to Table 101.3 "Mapping of Service Events to Log Entries," on page 10.